mkv25-games/LD30/design/tasklist.md

 Incomplete features
 -------------------
++ Change language on Engineer's construction screen to prevent confusion over building unints

 Improvements
 ------------
++ Sensible map layouts for low-player games
 + Add unit inset to show currently selected unit, and unit strength
-+ Balance card values, cost vs movement
 + In-game player guide, getting started
-+ Change language on Engineer's construction screen to prevent confusion over building unints
-+ Sensible map layouts for low-player games
 + Consider new design for base icons where they fill the outside edge of a hex, and are drawn underneath units
 + Combat report
-+ Icon language of cards should match on screen icons
++ Explosion animation for combat
 + Plain instead of blue tinted icons for units on cards
 + Switch discard and cancel buttons over
 + Standardise discard icon with interface